hihiz20/nova-american-diet/README.md

 The previous question explores the common ingredients found in NOVA 3 and NOVA 4 that could contribute to health issues when frequently consumed.
 Since the result was limited, base ingredients such as salt, sugar, water, citric acid, folic acid, and others dominated the top 20 list - overshadowing the additives and industrial ingredients classified under NOVA 4.

 Although salt and sugar are classified as NOVA 3 ingredients, the previous research question assumes all NOVA 3 ingredients will be present (salt, sugar, honey, vinegar, and oil) based on the popular food categories.
 However, while NOVA 3 is fully studied, their ingredients that are classified as NOVA 3 are exhaustive.
 On the other hand, NOVA 4 ingredients are not exhaustive and may continue to grow as food technology and science advance, introducing new additives and industrial ingredients into the food supply.
-The NOVA 4 markers used in this study are based on the categories defined by Monteiro et al. (2019) and represent the most commonly identified markers of ultra-processing, but they are not a complete list:
+The NOVA 4 markers used in this study are based on the categories defined by Monteiro et al. (2019), Davidou et al. (2020), PAHO (2019), and Martinez Steele et al. (2016), and represent the most commonly identified markers of ultra-processing, but they are not a complete list:

 - **Modified sugars & syrups:** Corn Syrup, High Fructose Corn Syrup, Dextrose, Maltodextrin, Glucose Syrup, Invert Sugar, Corn Syrup Solids, Rice Syrup